ukm2020/MOS-DEF/README.md

 # MOS-DEF (Monitor Orientation Switcher – Desktop Efficiency Fixer)

 A Windows 11 x64 console application for listing active monitors and setting their orientation to landscape, portrait, or toggle between them.
+This was built in under 3 hours from concept to executable.
+All critical features are fully functional, and I will be QA-ing the entire feature set, incuding some already identified trivial bugs in the coming days and weeks.
+Insofar as I'm aware, no other self-contained CLI utility exists that does what MOS-DEF does.

+Cheers,
+Krishna

 ## Features